ooni/backend/Readme.md

 Then add a new switch case inside of `ansible/roles/airflow/files/docker-trampoline`.

+### Partial re-processing

+There are following usual reasons to run partial re-processing:

+- PII leaks are identified and corresponding public autoclaved files have to be updated (as well as LZ4 framing in these files), so these files must be re-processed from scratch
+- processing schema changes for some "low-volume" test method like `vanilla_tor` (~99% of data volume is `web_connectivity` test data)
+- new files are added to the bucket when pipeline ticks more often than daily

+Both these cases are handled with `UPDATE autoclaved SET code_ver = 0 WHERE …`.
+`centrifugation.py` will re-ingest alike autoclaved file while preserving `msm_no`.

 ## OONI Infrastructure specific

-To access the machine you need to setup a SSH tunnel.
-It runs at `datacollector.ooni.io`.
+To access airflow web-interface you need to setup a SSH tunnel.
+It runs at `datacollector.infra.ooni.io`.

 This line is what you want inside of your config:
 ```
+Host datacollector.infra.ooni.io
 LocalForward localhost:8080 172.26.43.254:8080
 ```